Translations

 The Nominal

-First, we (me, myself, and I) start with the nominal.
-Monday, 9/14/2020, after my work-a-day at home and Mrs. Appalachian Irishman’s teach-a-day-at-school, we had our usual, every-four-week chiropractic adjustments.
-I, especially, needed mine – after my 9/13/2020 latest “whatever” (i.e., new left shoulder ricochet into my right shoulder and down both sides of my back).
+First, let's start with the nominal.
+On Monday, 9/14/2020, after my work from home day and Mrs. Appalachian Irishman’s teaching at school day, we had our usual, every four weeks, chiropractic adjustments.
+I, especially, needed mine – after the 9/13/2020 latest “whatever” (i.e., a left shoulder ricochet, into my right shoulder and down both sides of my back).
 Chiropractic adjustments are usually pain free.
-I felt the left shoulder area pain enough at the adjustment.
+I felt the left shoulder area pain enough, at the adjustment.

-Tomorrow, I work at home (i.e., home Monday, Tuesday, Friday but office Wednesday and Thursday, in the insane schedule).
-I plan to work 8 AM to 10:30 AM only.
-My dentist will “corona” (i.e., crown) the upper left tooth (the one just before my wisdom tooth) that I chipped, on Monday 8/10/2020, while eating lunch at home.
+Tomorrow, I work from home.
+The routine is work from home, on Monday, Tuesday, and Friday but at the office, on Wednesday and Thursday.
+It's an insane schedule.
+I plan to work, from 8 AM to 10:30 AM only.
+My dentist will “corona” (i.e., crown) the upper left tooth (the one just before the wisdom tooth) that I chipped, on Monday, 8/10/2020, while eating lunch at home.
 I had bitten into a peach seed, certainly not on purpose.

-Afterward, I hope that our fine chiropractor will be able to see me that afternoon.
+Afterward, I hope that our fine chiropractor will be able to see me, in the afternoon.
 My current “whatever” is significant.
-My back muscle core on both sides and the muscle group across the back of my neck are stiff.
+The core of my back muscles, on both sides, and the muscle group, across the back of my neck, are stiff.
 I hope that this is another go backward to go forward.
 I have done the backward to go forward enough.
 “Oh Lord, won’t you buy me a Mercedes Benz?”
 No, scratch that!
 Dear Lord, won’t you balance out all my muscles?
-The trauma recovery on my muscles is taking too long.
+The trauma recovery, on my muscles, is taking too long.
 I’m tired of it.

 9/17/2020 Family Heritage

-Dad was a fine Christian man -- despite his Irish temper flaws (which I have too).
+Dad was a fine Christian man -- despite his Irish temper (which I have too).
 I got to know Dad well, once I became a man.
-I understood his Irish temper flaws as well as I do my own.
+I understood his Irish temper, as well as I do my own.
 He went Home, to see Mom and many others, on 1/25/2008.

-Search “Dad” on my website.
-You will find several articles about Dad.
-One of my best articles about Dad is here.
+If you search this website, by “Dad,” you can find several articles about him.
+One of my best articles, about Dad, is “Well Machine & Water Truck Legacy (published 6-26-2010)”.
 Dad, thank you for being a fine father.
 The Winesap trees that you planted are still producing Winesap apples.
 I know that you planted them, even with your ticker trouble, for me, years ago.
 Ferrell men don’t drop the “love” word often.
 We prefer to show it by our actions.
 I love you, Dad.
 I’ll see you again.

-“Poly” from Greek means many.
+“Poly,” from Greek, means many.
 Tick is a blood sucker.
-I hope that you like my word, polyticks.
+I hope that you like my invented word, “poly-ticks.”
 I like it.

 I have read and heard, on the various media sources, about her life.
 Ruth Ginsburg endured her share of hardship in life – to say the least.
-Read what you can find.
 It is interesting.
 I do not diminish her life story.
-I admire the toughness of her strong willed spirit.
+I admire the toughness of her strong-willed spirit.
 I have the same type of spirit – but from predominately Irish roots.

 Ruth Ginsburg was the second, at the time, female Supreme Court Justice (my politically correct moment in writing).
 Still in my politically correct writing moment, Sandra Day O’Conner was the first.
 Two more, who are on the Court now, came later.
 Okay, my politically correct writing moment is done.

 Gender (i.e., two only) does not matter.
 What matters, for Supreme Court Justices, is how they interpret the Constitution.
-They are either traditional (i.e., the plain meaning of the Constitution as written means what it does) or “living” (i.e., the Constitution means what folks say it means now).
+They are either traditional (i.e., the plain meaning of the Constitution, as written, means what it says) or “living” (i.e., the Constitution means what folks say that it means now).

 As a theological sidetrack, biblical interpretation is the same.
-Theologians, such as I, interpret the Bible as it was inspired and written.
+Theologians, including myself, interpret the Bible, as it was inspired and written.
 Other theologians interpret a “living Bible” – whatever the heck they mean by that!
 The “living Word” theologians are wrong.
 I can prove it.

 The “living Constitution” folks are wrong also.
 I can prove it.
-It is easy enough to do – if you share my logical mind that is educated on valid reasoning.
-If you don’t have a logical mind, then I don’t argue with a fence post.
-Do the best you can to be educated in valid reasoning.
+It is easy enough to do – if such folks have logical minds, which are educated in valid reasoning.
+If they don't have such minds, then I don’t argue with fence posts.

 My comments on her “notable” decisions are as follows.